Use an external microphone

-The native microphone on your phone will capture audio of good quality if you are less than one meter from your subject and working indoors out of the wind, but you will get far better results using an external microphone.
-There are plenty of options – from clip-microphones to handheld to wireless systems, and we have some great recommendations in our Equipment chapter.
+The native microphone on your phone will capture audio of good quality if you are less than one meter from your subject and working indoors out of the wind, but you will get better results with an external microphone.
+There are plenty of options – from clip-microphones to handheld to wireless systems, and we have many recommendations in our Equipment chapter.

 If you don’t have an external microphone, the headset of an iPhone or high-quality Android phone will record acceptable audio.
-And if you don’t have one at all, consider using a wind-shield over your smartphone microphone, or wrapping it in an ordinary cotton sock, for recording voiceovers and audio interviews.
-If you need to shoot video at the same time, get close to your subject and work indoors out of the wind.
+If you need to do this, try to work indoors and don’t record in windy locations.

 Clip microphones should be attached so that the microphone is about 20cm from your interviewee’s mouth.
 Record a short test video and listen back on headphones to make sure the voice is audible, and that it is not so close to the mouth as to be distorted by ‘popping’ sounds.